rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

 We must update RKE2 to point to the new hardened images, this is a manual process.
 Before this PR is merged the [hardened images must be published](https://hub.docker.com/r/rancher/hardened-kubernetes).
+Validate that the general use hardened images are ready, not just the architecture specific ones These are processed one at a time and can take up to 15min to complete.

 Before making any pull requests, please make sure you understand:
 - [Common open source forking workflow](https://github.com/firstcontributions/first-contributions)